Towards a proof of the Classical Schottky Uniformization Conjecture: Introduction

-In this paper we describe a different argument.
-The main idea is the following.
-Let ${\mathcal M}_{g}$ be the moduli space of closed Riemann surfaces of genus $g \geq 2$, ${\mathcal M}_{g}^{cs}$ be its locus consisting of classes of Riemann surfaces which can be uniformized by classical Schottky groups and ${\mathcal M}_{g}^{b}$ be the locus of classes of Belyi curves.
+The main idea in proving the above result is the following.
+Let ${\mathcal M}_{g}^{b}$ be the locus of classes of Belyi curves.
 It is well known that ${\mathcal M}_{g}^{cs}$ is a non-empty open set and that ${\mathcal M}_{g}^{b}$ is a dense subset (as a consequence of Belyi's theorem \cite{Belyi}).
-In this way, in order to prove Theorem \ref{conj}, it is enough to check that every Belyi curve can be uniformized by a classical Schottky group (Theorem \ref{belyischottky}).
+So, to prove Theorem \ref{conj}, it is enough to check that every Belyi curve can be uniformized by a classical Schottky group (Theorem \ref{belyischottky}).